jediq/skinnyFE/src/main/documentation/docs/Examples.md

 You should now be able to navigate to `http://localhost:3000` and get the json-server status page.
 We'll be using the `posts` endpoint which has the following fields, `title`, `author` and `content`.

+!!! note "Note:"
+    Some endpoints claiming to serve valid JSON actually don't as they start the JSON with an array (`[]`).
+    When SkinnyFE encounters this it generates the following JSON Node `{ "array":[ ] }` with the arrays content embedded.

 To render json-server posts with SkinnyFE our files needs to look like :

 #####config.json